-Part 2: Skip this part.
-Part 3: Skip this part.

-Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
+- Part 2: Skip this part. - Part 3: Skip this part. - Part 4: Complete this part.
+An adult must sign the form. - Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
 If you do not select race or ethnicity, one may be selected based on visual observation.

-If some of the children in the household are foster children or are homeless, migrant or runaway children:Part 1: List all children, the school they attend and their grade.
-Check the appropriate box.
+If some of the children in the household are foster children or are homeless, migrant or runaway children:

-Part 2: If the household does not have a Master Case Number, skip this part.

-Part 3: Follow these instructions to report total household income from last month.
+- Part 1: List all children, the school they attend and their grade.
+Check the appropriate box. - Part 2: If the household does not have a Master Case Number, skip this part. - Part 3: Follow these instructions to report total household income from last month.